BattMoTeam/BattMo/Documentation/controlinput.rst

 * Constant Current Charge (CCCharge)
 * Constant Current Constant Voltage (CCCV)

+We also have a generic control setup, see example below.

 The parameters for each of the model are described in the json schema :battmofile:`ControlModel.schema.json
 <Utilities/JsonSchemas/ControlModel.schema.json>`.